$0 Idaho IEP Meeting Prep Checklist

 The SLD Rule Change: What It Means for Idaho Families

-Under current Idaho rules, SLD identification uses:
+Under current Idaho rules, a district may identify SLD through:

 The practical impact: children who previously failed to qualify under a discrepancy model — because their IQ scores were too low, their academic scores too variable, or the gap wasn't large enough numerically — may now qualify under a pattern of strengths and weaknesses analysis.
 Conversely, a child with high cognitive ability and below-average but not dramatically discrepant academic scores may now be more straightforwardly identifiable.